Support for Local Education

 2020 High School Scholarship winners:

 Student Achievement Awards Program.

 Each year Gualala Rotary honors more than 30 outstanding student-scholars from our local schools in grades 6-12 for their academic achievement.
 Selected by their teachers, the students gather at the Community Center with their parents, school administrators, and Rotarians for a special luncheon in their honor.
-Each student receives a $50 check in recognition of his or her achievement.
+Each student receives $50 in recognition of his or her achievement.

 Although the program was suspended in 2021 due to the coronavirus, it will resume in 2022.

 Due to the coronavirus, awards in 2020 were given out by mail.